OpenEvalProject/evals/manuscripts/elife-86166/v1/manuscript.md

 For single-channel recordings in the inside-out configuration, we acquired data at 10 kHz, low-pass filtered at 2 kHz, and we covered pipettes with dental wax to reduce capacitive transients and used pipettes with open tip resistances between 4 and 10 MΩ.
 Holding voltage was –80 mV, and 500 ms sweeps were recorded with a 100 ms inter-sweep interval, with 50 sweeps per patch in either control, 2-APB or CBD, and 2-APB and CBD applied together.
 All recorded traces were baseline-subtracted so that the mean current value in the absence of opening events was centered at 0 pA.
 The all-points histograms containing data from all sweeps per patch and experimental condition were normalized to the number of points at the peak centered at 0 pA and binned using 0.2 pA intervals.

 Experiments involving temperature increases were carried out using a custom-built device as previously described (Islas et al., 2015; Sánchez-Moreno et al., 2018), which consists of using a wire-based microheater enclosed in a glass pipette for insulation and connected to a power source for heating.
 For our device, we used 0.1 mm diameter nichrome wire connected to a Keysight Technologies (Santa Rosa, CA) E3631A Triple Output DC Power Supply.
 Maximum output was utilized from the power supply, which was approximately 6 V and 0.74 A. The wire was introduced into a glass capillary pipette, which was bent to a U-shape using a flame.
 The U-shaped pipette with the wire inside connected to the power source was held on a micro-manipulator and placed right in front of the patch pipette inside the recording chamber.
 To estimate the changes in temperature achieved by our heating device, we used the resistance measured from an open patch pipette, whose resistance measurements as a function of heating were previously calibrated by exchanging the recording bath with solutions at multiple temperatures, which we measured with a thermistor (Warner TC-324B, Hamden, CT) placed close to the pipette tip inside the bath.
 The heating device was then placed at a defined distance from the same pipette tip and the pipette resistance measured after turning the power supply on with maximal output for 90 s.
-For each calibration, we measured the pipette resistance R as a function of bath temperature and fit the data to(1)R(Temp)=R0×exp⁡(A0/Temp)
+For each calibration, we measured the pipette resistance $R$ as a function of bath temperature and fit the data to

+$$
+R(Temp)=R_{0}\timesexp⁡(A_{0}/Temp)
+$$

-where the fit parameters R0 and A0 are constants specific for each pipette.
-From Equation 1, we obtained the temperature (Temp) as a function of resistance:(2)Temp=A0/[ln⁡(R)−ln⁡(R0)]
+where the fit parameters $R_{0}$ and $A_{0}$ are constants specific for each pipette.
+From Equation 1, we obtained the temperature (Temp) as a function of resistance:

+$$
+Temp=A_{0}/[ln⁡(R)−ln⁡(R_{0})]
+$$

-We then introduced the heating device and recorded resistance as a function of time at full power source output for 90 s and fitted the resulting function to a double-exponential function of time:(3)R(time)=R(time=0)+A1×exp⁡(−time×k1)+A2×exp⁡(−time×k2)
+We then introduced the heating device and recorded resistance as a function of time at full power source output for 90 s and fitted the resulting function to a double-exponential function of time:

+$$
+R(time)=R(time=0)+A_{1}\timesexp⁡(−time\timesk_{1})+A_{2}\timesexp⁡(−time\timesk_{2})
+$$

-where the fitted parameters A1,A2,k1,K2, are constants specific to each heating device and its relative position to the tip of the pipette.
-The other fit parameter R(time=0) depends entirely on the pipette, and is equivalent to R0 in Equation 2 – the resistance of the pipette at the room temperature of 21°C. We obtained reproducible fitting parameters for the exponential using different pipettes with the same heating device, suggesting a highly reproducible time-dependent increase in temperature.
-To estimate the average temperature change during each experiment, we expressed Equation 2 in terms of Equation 3:(4)Temp(time)=A0[ln⁡(R(time))−ln⁡(R0)]
+where the fitted parameters $A_{1},A_{2},k_{1},K_{2}$, are constants specific to each heating device and its relative position to the tip of the pipette.
+The other fit parameter $R(time=0)$ depends entirely on the pipette, and is equivalent to $R_{0}$ in Equation 2 – the resistance of the pipette at the room temperature of 21°C. We obtained reproducible fitting parameters for the exponential using different pipettes with the same heating device, suggesting a highly reproducible time-dependent increase in temperature.
+To estimate the average temperature change during each experiment, we expressed Equation 2 in terms of Equation 3:

+$$
+Temp(time)=A_{0}[ln⁡(R(time))−ln⁡(R_{0})]
+$$

 and plotted our currents as a function of temperature by transforming recording time into temperature using Equation 4 and the mean fit parameters for the exponential terms that we obtained from several trials with the same heating device and different open pipettes (n = 15).
-Based on this high reproducibility, we assume that the time dependence and magnitude of the temperature change was similar in all experiments, and thus used the same parameters for all experiments.
-Q10 values were calculated by taking the logarithm of current–temperature relations from individual experiments, fitting them to a line with slope m over the range from 30–40°C, and then using(5)Q10=1010×m.
+Based on this high reproducibility, we assume that the time dependence and magnitude of the temperature change was similar in all experiments, and thus used the same parameters for all experiments. $Q_{10}$ values were calculated by taking the logarithm of current–temperature relations from individual experiments, fitting them to a line with slope m over the range from 30–40°C, and then using

+$$
+Q_{10}=10^{10\timesm}.
+$$

-## High-performance liquid chromatography
+### High-performance liquid chromatography

 Samples were prepared using our regular recordings solution without adding trifluoroacetic acid to maintain a neutral pH.
 We injected 50 nmol of 2-APB and 5 nmol of CBD, either by themselves or together, and the final volume injected into the HPLC column was 400 µL with the compound diluted in dH2O.
 We injected samples into a 5 µM Ultrasphere C18 column (Beckman Coulter, Brea, CA) on a 1525 Binary pump HPLC system (Waters Corporation, Milford, MA), and used a gradient of 0% to 100% acetonitrile over 40 min and monitored sample absorbance at 228 nm.

-## Sequence alignment and structural model depiction
+### Sequence alignment and structural model depiction

 We generated our amino acid sequence alignments using Jalview software (University of Dundee).

-## rTPRV2 channel expression using Baculovirus and mammalian expression system
+### rTPRV2 channel expression using Baculovirus and mammalian expression system

 To produce the rTRPV2 channel for cryo-EM, the channel was cloned into the pEG vector in which EGFP was substituted with mVenus (Rana et al., 2018) and expressed in tsA201 cells using the previously published Baculovirus-mammalian expression system with a few minor modifications (Goehring et al., 2014).
 Briefly, P1 virus was generated by transfecting Sf9 cells (~2.5 million cells on a T25 flask with a vent cap) with 50–100 ng of fresh Bacmid using Cellfectin.
 After 4–5 d incubation in a humidified 28°C incubator, the cell culture media was collected by centrifugation (3000 × g × 10 min), supplemented with 2% FBS, and filtered through a 0.45 μm filter to harvest the P1 virus.
 To amplify the P1 virus, ~500 mL Sf9 cell cultures at an ~1.5 million cells/mL density were infected with 1–200 μL of the virus and incubated in a 28°C shaking incubator for 3 d.
 The cell culture media was then collected by centrifugation (5000 × g 20 min), supplemented with 2% FBS, and filter through 0.45 μm filter to harvest P2 virus.
 The volume of P1 virus used for the amplification was determined by carrying out a small-scale amplification screening in which ~10 mL Sf9 cell cultures at the same density were infected with different volume of P1 virus and harvested after 3 d to transduce tsA201 cells and compare the expression level of rTRPV2 using mVenus fluorescence intensity.
 The P2 virus was protected from light using aluminum foil and stored at 4°C until use.
 To express the rTRPV2, tsA201 cells at ~1.5 million cells/mL in Freestyle medium with 2% FBS were transduced with 10% (v/v) P2 virus and incubated at a 37°C CO2 incubator.
 To boost the protein expression, sodium butyrate (2 M stock in H2O) was added to 10 mM at ~16 hr of post-transduction.
 The culture was continued at the 37°C CO2 incubator for another 24 hr, and the cells were harvested by centrifugation (5000 × g × 20 min) and frozen at –80°C until use.

-## rTRPV2 channel purification
+### rTRPV2 channel purification

 Prior to extraction of rTRPV2 from tsA201 cells, membrane fractionation was carried out using a hypotonic solution and ultracentrifugation.
 The cells were first resuspended in a hypotonic solution (20 mM Tris pH 7.5 and 10 mM NaCl) with protease inhibitors (pepstatin, aprotinin, leupeptin, benzamidine, trypsin inhibitor, PMFS) using a Dounce homogenizer, incubated at 4°C for ~30 min, and centrifuged at 1000 × g for 10 min to remove cell debris.
 The supernatant was ultracentrifuged for 1 hr (45,000 rpm, Beckman Ti45 rotor) and collected membranes were stored at –80°C until use.
 To purify rTRPV2, the fractionated membranes were resuspended in an extraction buffer (50 mM Tris pH 7.5, 150 mM NaCl, 5% glycerol,2 mM TCEP, 50 mM DDM, 5 mM CHS with the protease inhibitor mixture used above) and extracted for 1 hr at 4°C. The solution was clarified by centrifugation (12,000 × g × 10 min) and incubated with CoTALON resins at 4°C for 1 hr, at which point the mixture was transferred to an empty disposable column (Econo-Pac Bio-Rad).
 The resin was washed with 10 column volume of Buffer A (50 mM Tris pH 7.5, 150 mM NaCl, 1 mM DDM, 0.1 mM CHS, and 0.1 mg/mL porcine brain total lipid extract) with 10 mM imidazole, and bound proteins were eluted with Buffer A with 250 mM imidazole.
 The eluate was concentrated using Amicon Ultra (100 kDa) to ~350–450 μL and loaded onto a Superose6 (10 × 300 mm) gel filtration column and separated with Buffer A. All purification steps described above was carried out at 4°C or on ice.

-## Lipid nanodisc reconstitution of the rTRPV2 channel
+### Lipid nanodisc reconstitution of the rTRPV2 channel

 Lipid nanodisc reconstitution was performed following the previously published methods with minor modifications (Matthies et al., 2018; Tan et al., 2022).
 On the day of nanodisc reconstitution, the rTRPV2 channel purified by Superose6 in detergent was concentrated to ~1–3 mg/mL and incubated with histidine-tagged MSP1E3D1 and 3:1:1 mixture of 1-palmitoyl-2-oleoyl-sn-glycero-3-phosphocholine (POPC), 1-palmitoyl-2-oleoyl-sn-glycero-3-phospho-(1'-rac-glycerol) (POPG), and 1-palmitoyl-2-oleoyl-sn-glycero-3-phosphoethanolamine (POPE) for 30 min at room temperature.
 The mixture was transferred to a tube with Biobeads (~30–50-fold of detergent; w/w) and incubated at room temperature for ~3 hr in the presence of TEV protease (prepared in-house) and 2 mM TCEP to remove N-terminal fusion protein including poly-histidine and mVenus tag.
 The reconstituted protein was loaded onto Superose6 column (10 × 300 mm) and separated using 20 mM Tris and 150 mM NaCl buffer at 4°C. The success of nanodisc reconstitution was confirmed by collecting separated fractions and running SDS-PAGE to verify the presence of rTRPV2 and MSP1E3D1 bands at a similar ratio.
 Typically, optimal reconstitution required the incubation of 1:10:200 or 1:10:400 molar ratio of tetrameric rTRPV2, MSP1E3D1, and the lipid mixture.

-## Cryo-EM sample preparation and data acquisition
+### Cryo-EM sample preparation and data acquisition

 6.5 mg/mL TRPV2 in nanodiscs were incubated with 100 µM CBD and 1 mM 2-APB on ice for 30 min and then 3 µL aliquots were applied to glow-discharged Quantifoil grids (R 1.2/1.3 Cu 300 mesh).
 The grids were blotted for 4 s, with blot force of 4 and 100% humidity, at 16°C using an FEI Vitrobot Mark IV (Thermo Fisher Scientific), followed by plunging into liquid ethane cooled by liquid nitrogen.
 Images were acquired using an FEI Titan Krios equipped with a Gatan LS image energy filter (slit width, 20 eV) operating at 300 kV.
 A Gatan K3 Summit direct electron detector was used to record movies in superresolution mode with a nominal magnification of ×105,000,, resulting in a calibrated pixel size of 0.415 Å per pixel.
 The typical defocus values ranged from −0.5 to −1.5 μm.
 Exposures of 1.6 s were dose-fractionated into 32 frames, resulting in a total dose of 52 e− Å−2.
 Images were recorded using the automated acquisition program SerialEM (Mastronarde, 2005).

-## Image processing
+### Image processing

 All processing was completed in RELION (Mastronarde, 2005).
 The beam-induced image motion between frames of each dose-fractionated micrograph was corrected and binned by 2 using MotionCor2 (Zheng et al., 2017) and contrast transfer function (CTF) estimation was performed using CTFFIND4 (Rohou and Grigorieff, 2015).
 Micrographs were selected, and those with outliers in defocus value and astigmatism, as well as low resolution (>5 Å) reported by CTFFIND4 were removed.
 The initial set of particles from 300 micrographs were picked using Gautomatch (www2.mrc-lmb.cam.ac.uk/research/locally-developed-software/zhang-software/#gauto) and followed by reference-free two-dimensional (2D) classification in RELION.
 The good classes were then used as template to pick particles from all selected micrographs using Gautomatch.
 Particles (1,665,271) were picked and extracted with 2× downscaling (pixel size, 1.66 Å).
 Several rounds of reference-free 2D classification were performed to remove ice spot, contaminants, and bad particles.
 The good particles were 3D classified with C4 symmetry using reference generated by 3D initial model.
 Good class (380,829) were then selected and reextracted without binning (pixel size, 0.83 Å) followed by 3D auto-refine.
 After that, the refined particles were expanded from C4 symmetry to C1 symmetry and then subjected to 3D Classification (skip alignment) with transmembrane domain mask.
 Six classes show one CBD binding site in each monomer (conformation A) and one class shows two CBD binding sites per monomer (conformation B).
 Particles (1,370,377) from these six classes were combined and duplication was removed.
 Finally, 321,717 unique particles were obtained and submitted to final step of 3D auto-refine with C4 symmetry.
 Particles (43,071) from conformation B were selected by removing duplication followed by 3D auto-refine.
 The final reconstruction was reported at 3.23 Å for conformation A and 3.32 Å for conformation B.

-## Model building and structure refinement
+### Model building and structure refinement

 Model building was first carried out by manually fitting the monomer of rTRPV2 (PDB 6U84) into the electron microscopy density map using UCSF Chimera (Pettersen et al., 2004).
 The model was then manually built in Coot (Emsley et al., 2010) and refined using real space refinement in PHENIX (Adams et al., 2010) with secondary structure and geometry restraints.
 The final model was evaluated by comprehensive validation in PHENIX.
 Structural figures were generated using PyMOL (https://pymol.org/2/support.html) and UCSF Chimera.